 Senegalese mafé is a rich and flavorful traditional dish, widely enjoyed in West Africa.
-It consists of a creamy sauce made from peanut paste, in which meat and vegetables such as carrots, eggplant, sweet potato and cabbage are simmered.
-This dish, both nourishing and comforting, is often accompanied by rice or fonio, a local grain.
-Adapted into a vegetarian version, it remains an emblematic specialty that embodies the hospitality and authentic flavors of Senegal.
+It consists of a smooth peanut-based sauce in which meat and vegetables such as carrots, eggplant, sweet potato, and cabbage simmer.
+This nourishing and comforting dish is often served with rice or fonio, a local grain.
+While vegetarian versions are available, it remains an iconic specialty that embodies Senegalese hospitality and authentic flavors.

 Preparation